PranavRajeswari/Embedded_Firmware_Assignment_2-Pranav_R/README.md

 # 🛠️ Sensor Buffer Simulation in C

-This repository contains my solution for a C programming assignment, simulating periodic sensor data generation and buffer processing — part of an assessment for an Embedded Firmware Engineer role at **Nosh Robotics Pvt Ltd**.
+This repository contains my solution for a C programming assignment, simulating periodic sensor data generation and buffer processing.

 ---